 Make healthy foods the usual choice

 What you eat sets an example for what your children will eat.
-Enjoy foods from the four Food Groups in Canada’s Food Guide every day such as vegetables, fruit, whole grain products, low fat dairy products, lean meats, legumes, eggs and fish.
+Enjoy foods from Canada’s Food Guide every day such as vegetables, fruit, whole grain products and protein foods like beans, nuts and seeds, tofu, eggs, fish, lean meats, yogurt and milk.
 When your children see you eating these foods, they are more likely to want to eat them too.
-Check out these videos on how to make quick and easy breakfasts, lunches and snacks.

 Limit foods high in calories, fat, sugar and salt

-As a parent, you have an important role in shaping your children’s eating habits.
+As a parent or caregiver, you have an important role in shaping your children’s eating habits.
 By creating a positive eating environment and being a good role model, you can help your children develop healthy eating habits that can make a lasting impact on their health.

 Help my child won’t eat enough vegetables and fruit